RafaeLuisPrf/cogsi2526-1221322-1201623-1151352/PLS/CA6/README.md

 There are 2 parts for this solution:

-- **Part 1**: Automate the infrastructure setup using Vagrant and Ansible.
-- **Part 2**: Create a CI/CD pipeline using Jenkins to build, test, publish, and deploy a Gradle-based Spring REST service in a Docker container with an H2 database.
+- **Part 1**: Create a CI/CD pipeline using Jenkins to build, test, publish, and deploy a Gradle-based Spring REST service in a Docker container with an H2 database.
+- **Part 2**: Automate the infrastructure setup using Vagrant and Ansible.

 ### 3 - Implementation

+#### 3.1 - JeenkinsPipeline

+This pipeline as said before is defined in a `Jenkinsfile` located in PLS/CA6/Part2/Jenkinsfile.
+It includes all the required stages and post-actions as specified in the analysis section.

+#### 3.2 Github Webhook

+The first step is to create a webhook in the GitHub repository settings.
+The webhook should be configured to trigger a jenkins host on push events to the `main` and `CA6-P2` branches.

+Before defining the webhook, the jenkins server must be configured to accept incoming webhook requests.
+This typically involves setting up a Jenkins job that listens for GitHub webhook events.

+In the jenkins

 ## Alternative solution